Kidel/AGIW-Bing/README.md

 # AGIW-Bing
 A set of scripts for web scraping using Bing, made for the [AGIW](https://sites.google.com/site/roma3agiw/) course at University.

 It can search many keywords from Bing at once and download the results, saving them as html files.
-Requires one or more Bing API keys.
+Requires one or more Bing API keys (**tested and working around October 25 2016**).

 All the scripts work in parallel and may require a lot of memory, but the configuration allows tuning.
 See [config](#config) and [troubleshooting](#troubleshooting).